LeonMercier/nginz/README.md

 # webserv
 A small HTTP/1.1 server written in C++17

+This was a group project with [JiggyStardust](https://github.com/JiggyStardust), [Ethan Berkowitz](https://github.com/ethan-berkowitz) and myself.

 ## Features
 * Supported methods: GET, POST, DELETE
 * Chunked transfer encoding for incoming POST bodies